Your body is your most priceless possession... so take care of it.

 The optimal level of vitamin D in the blood is considered to be higher than 75 nmol/l.
 If vitamin D is below normal in the blood test, then we recommend an injection of 200 000 IU, and an injection of 100 000 IU every few months is enough to maintain its optimal level.

-Overdose of vitamin D in the sun is not possible because the body regulates its production, but care must be taken not to get sunstroke or burn on the body.
-The supply of vitamin D obtained on sunny summer days is depleted within two months, just in time for the onset of the disease season, which is when Vitamin D is most needed by our immune system for normal functioning.
+Overdose of vitamin D in the sun is not possible because the body regulates its production, but care must be taken not to get sunstroke or sunburn on the body.
+The reserves of vitamin D obtained on sunny summer days is depleted within two months, just in time for the onset of the disease season, that's when Vitamin D is most needed by our immune system for normal functioning.

 Vitamin D performs a number of important functions in our body, such as regulating calcium levels.
 The base level of calcium absorption is only about 10-15%.
 Vitamin D increases the absorption of calcium by almost 80%, thus strengthening our bones.
-Older people naturally produce nearly 75% less vitamin D than younger people.
+Older people produce almost 75% less vitamin D naturally than younger people.

-Enough vitamin D in the body also helps prevent certain forms of cancer, since this vitamin is involved in regulating the immune system and reduces the production of inflammatory cytokines in the body.
-Cytokines - produced by immune cells in the area of infection and are very dangerous when their blood levels are too high, they can provoke an increased inflammatory response and disrupt a number of bodily functions.
+A sufficient amount of vitamin D in the body also helps prevent certain forms of cancer, since this vitamin is involved in regulating the immune system and reduces the production of inflammatory cytokines in the body.
+Cytokines - special chemical mediators produced by immune cells in the area of infection, but their high level in the blood is dangerous and can cause various health problems.

-Research published at Boston University suggests the dangerous effect of vitamin D deficiency when vitamin D levels are below normal (75 nmol/l) is associated with an increased risk of schizophrenia, depression, cancer and autoimmune disease.
+Research published at Boston University indicated the dangerous effect of vitamin D deficiency, vitamin D levels below the norm (75 nmol/l) were associated with an increased risk of developing schizophrenia, depression, cancer and autoimmune diseases.

 An undesirably high level of vitamin D in the blood is considered to be from 250 nmol/l, and toxic from 375 nmol/l.